terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

 1. [AWS Aurora/PostgreSQL Serverless](https://aws.amazon.com/rds/aurora/serverless/) as the underlying database
 1. [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) in Fargate mode as the platform

+This demonstration performs the following:

+1. Reads 10 million JSON lines from a file on the internet.
+1. Sends each JSON line to an SQS message queue.
+1. Reads messages from the queue and inserts into Senzing Model stored in an AWS Aurora/PostgreSQL Serverless database.
+1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api-specification) server.
+1. Views resolved entities in a [web app](https://github.com/Senzing/entity-search-web-app).

 :warning: **Warning:** The demonstration, without modification:

 1. Takes about 3 hours plus additional time for installing pre-requisites and granting access to AWS resources.